About this guide

 Use fans to circulate hot air

 Using ceiling fans to push the air downwards in winter improves heating efficiency.
-Where this option exists, the fan or remote control should clearly indicate the winter setting to reverse airflow.
+Where this option exists, the fan or remote control should indicate the winter setting to reverse airflow.

 Heating water accounts for around 15% to 27% of household energy use.